RKO and MGM Costume Designer Walter Plunkett

 Gone With The Wind, Scarlett O'Hara's Green Curtain Dress

-Gone With The Wind’s Scarlett O’Hara’s Green Curtain Dress she wore to seduce Rhett Butler into giving her money to save Tara.
+Gone With The Wind’s Scarlett O’Hara’s Green Curtain Dress was worn to seduce Rhett Butler into giving her money to save Tara.

 Plunkett went to Atlanta to meet Margaret Mitchell.
-The GWTW author provided him with several books for research and introduced him to fellow Atlanta ladies in possession of 1860-70s era clothing.
+The GWTW author gave him several books for research and introduced him to fellow Atlanta ladies in possession of clothing from the 1860s to the 1970s.
 While in ATL, he embarked on a tour of museums of the South to gather more research and fabric samples, with stops in Charleston, Savannah, New Orleans, and the Smithsonian Institute.

 GWTW Scarlett O'Hara's Scandalous Red Gown

-His best-known work, Gone With THe WInd, Plunkett created more than 5,00 separate items of clothing for more than fifty critical characters.
-The cost for the wardrobe items$153, 818 and a laundry bill of $10,000.
+In his best-known work, Gone With The Wind, Plunkett created more than 5,000 separate items of clothing for more than fifty critical characters.
+The cost for the wardrobe items was $153 $ $818, and the laundry bill was $10,000.

 Walter Plunkett Costume Sketch of Greer Garsob as Irene Forsyte in the Metro Goldyn Mayer Production, That Forsyte Woman